wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/Backups.md

 **NOTE:**

 You can also use your cloudhost's backup service to make backups of your machines if you want super safe backups above and beyond what is provided here.
+Using your provider's backup service will usually incur extra costs but it should give you the ability to recover in the case of an absolute disaster.

+**NOTE1:**

 ##### BACKUP PERIODICITY